java10-3/BizzyBus/README.md

+BizzyBus Web Development

--Developed a web-based platform for a bus service business, enabling users to browse routes, check schedules, and book tickets online.
+Developed a web-based platform for a bus service business, enabling users to browse routes, check schedules, and book tickets online.
 Focused on responsive design and smooth user experience.